-- NZQA marks an external examination, or a submitted portfolio, or Common i.
-Assessment task (CAT), Candidates must apply to NZQA via their School - ii.
-Schools mark and NZQA verifies a sample of student work for a portfolio submission Schools must follow their late assessment policy - Schools mark and NZQA verifies a sample of student work for a Common iii.
-Assessment Task (CAT) Schools must follow their missed assessment policy. - c.
-A Candidate may apply to NZQA through their School for a derived grade where: - the Candidate's performance or ability to undertake an external assessment is seriously impaired by an event such as illness, misadventure, or bereavement of a family member or close acquaintance; or - the Candidate's performance or ability to undertake an external assessment is prevented by being selected to represent a country at a sporting or cultural event for which the Candidate has, in advance applied to NZQA for pre-approval of eligibility; or - the Candidate considers that their performance or ability to undertake an external iii. assessment was seriously impaired by exceptional circumstances beyond their - d.
+- the Candidate's performance or ability to undertake an external assessment is seriously impaired by an event such as illness, trauma, misadventure, or bereavement of a family member or close acquaintance; or - ii. the Candidate's performance or ability to undertake an external assessment is prevented by being selected to represent a country at a sporting or cultural event for which the Candidate has, in advance, applied to NZQA for pre-approval of eligibility; or - iii. the Candidate considers that their performance or ability to undertake an external assessment was seriously impaired by exceptional circumstances beyond their control; or - iv. in the case of external standards assessed by the submission of a portfolio of evidence or reports, the Candidate after 1 October 2021, has suffered a temporary impairment, including a physical injury, temporary acute illness or an emotional trauma, which has seriously impaired the Candidate's preparation for the submission. - d.
 A derived grade is not available for New Zealand Scholarship subjects. - e.
 An applicant for a derived grade must complete the relevant sections of the published NZQA application form for a derived grade and submit this to the School by the specified date.

+f.
+The School must:

-In extenuating circumstances, the Candidate may apply directly to NZQA. - The School must submit all applications for a derived grade by the specified date and retain the application form and any supporting information for one year for audit purposes. - g.
+- submit all applications by the specified date, - ii. retain the application form and any supporting information for one year for audit purposes, - iii. indicate whether they support the application. - g.
 Where an event has occurred that is likely to result in applications from a group of Candidates (such as a bereavement of a student from the School), Schools should contact NZQA for advice on managing any necessary derived grade process. - h.
-In exceptional circumstances NZQA may accept late applications, but no application for a derived grade can be accepted after results have been released in January 2020. - The grade submitted to NZQA must be from quality assured, pre-existing, valid, authentic, standard-specific evidence and: - from a practice assessment of the standard for which a derived grade is applied; i. - ii. from across a range of activities where the Candidate demonstrates achievement of the registered criteria of the standard for which a derived grade is applied.
+In exceptional circumstances NZQA may accept late applications, but no application for a derived grade can be accepted after results have been released in January 2022. - i.
+The grade submitted to NZQA must be from quality assured, pre-existing, valid, authentic, standard-specific evidence and: - from a practice assessment of the standard for which a derived grade is applied; or - ii. from across a range of assessment activities where the Candidate demonstrates authentic achievement of the registered criteria of the standard for which a derived grade is applied.